baroquon/reefpoints/source/posts/2017-09-08-dockyard-hiring-to-solve-elixir-deployment.md

 ### Who are we seeking?

-We'd like to source ideas and applications fro the community.
-We have a general idea around the architecture for this.
-But deployment is a complex issue.
+We'd like to source ideas and applications from the community.
+We have a general idea around the architecture for this, but deployment is a complex issue.
 This will be a challenge no doubt.
-But one that we are confident that Elixir itself will make easier than it would be otherwise in other languages.
+One that we are confident that Elixir itself will make easier than it would be otherwise in other languages.

 [Please apply on our Join Us page](https://dockyard.com/contact/join-us).
 We are looking forward to working with you and making Elixir the best platform ever.